rfhb/ctrdata/README.md

 help("ctrdata")
 ```

-- Information on trial registers and how they can be used with `ctrdata`
+- Information on trial registers, their contents and how they can be
-  (last updated 2025-03-09):
+  used with `ctrdata` (last updated 2025-05-31):

 ``` r
 help("ctrdata-registers")